Stem Cell Therapy at

-We are passionate about helping our patients and we are very grateful that we have been able to meet and help so many in and around our great community of Milford, CT.
+We are passionate about helping our patients and we are very grateful that we have been able to meet and help so many in and around Connecticut.

 Highly recommend.
 So refreshing to have a doctor who is competent, listens to your health concerns and seeks answers to the cause of the problem.
 Dr. Guglin offers a free one-hour consultation and all my labs were 100% covered.

 I learned so much about my body and my health by completing 3 of the test that Dr. Guglin recommended.
 I'm very impressed by the technology available here in Milford CT.
 The staff is knowledgeable, professional and most of all caring.
 If you spend time at the gym, you definitely want to know more about your body.
 I highly recommend HyperFit MD.

 I am so happy with my visits to HyperFit.
 They provide a unique service in healthcare - preventative medicine.
 Thanks, Dr. Guglin and Francesca for educating me about my health through your comprehensive testing and analysis and putting me on track for a healthy new year.

 You may have heard of NeoGraft hair restoration with its stunning results, but have you heard of NeoGraft Visualizer?
 Just...